Deim0s13/rhoai/02-complaint-intelligence/REBUILD.md

 oc logs deployment/authorino -n kuadrant-system --tail=20
 ```

-The `security.opendatahub.io/authorino-tls-bootstrap` annotation on the Gateway is an interim mechanism pending native Gateway-to-Authorino TLS support (CONNLINK-528).
+The Gateway's `security.opendatahub.io/authorino-tls-bootstrap` annotation (already applied by `gateway.yaml` in phase 2) is an interim mechanism pending native Gateway-to-Authorino TLS support (CONNLINK-528).
 Worth stating honestly in any customer production-timeline conversation.

 ### Phase 3: MaaS platform

-    export MAAS_DB_PASSWORD='<simple-password>'
+    export MAAS_DB_PASSWORD='<choose-a-simple-password>'
     ./scripts/setup-maas-phase3.sh

 Deploys a dedicated PostgreSQL in `maas-platform`, creates the `maas-db-config` secret in `redhat-ods-applications` (single key `DB_CONNECTION_URL`), enables `modelsAsService` under the kserve component in the DataScienceCluster, and gates on the MaaS Tenant CR reaching Ready.
-Guards check the phase 2 prerequisites including a Ready Kuadrant CR, so it fails clearly if the manual steps above were skipped.
+Guards check the phase 2 prerequisites cluster-wide (all four operators Succeeded as real installs in whichever namespace they legitimately occupy), including a Ready Kuadrant CR, so it fails clearly if the manual steps above were skipped.
 Idempotent; safe to re-run.

 Expected end state: